aryagiat/GT22/README.md

     - Player's car program.
       - Hitbox of the car
-      - Type of car alters its speed(upwards)
+      - Type of car alters its speed(upwards); Extract car speed from car file

     - Incoming traffic car program.
       - Hitbox of the incoming traffic cars